Maanume/Final-Project-SDL/README.md

 ## Installation
 If you do not have anaconda or nltk installed on your computer follow the steps below.

-For anaconda go to this [link](https://www.anaconda.com/products/individual), click download and then find the lin that will work for your specifc system.
+For anaconda go to this [link](https://www.anaconda.com/products/individual), click download and then find the link that will work for your specific system.

 For nltk enter this line in Bash: